DonFlymoor/voxTalkz/README.md

 Navigate into that folder and create a new folder named `soundEffects`.

-Download a .mp3 or .wav sound effect (other filetypes will be made available upon request, or as I need them) and place it in the `.voxtalkz/soundEffects/` folder, for this tutorial we will assume the file is called `footsteps.mp3`.
+Download a .mp3 .wav, or .ogg sound effect (other filetypes will be made available upon request, or as I need them) and place it in the `~/.voxtalkz/soundEffects/` folder, for this tutorial we will assume the file is called `footsteps.mp3`. (`~` means your home directory, on windows it's located at `C:/Users/<yourusername>`, and on linux it's at `/home/<yourusername>`)

 Write a short script and save it as `test2.script`.